-After much research, head scratching and procrastination I decided to hire the new Canon R5 for the weekend to see if we got on together.
+After much research, head scratching and procrastination I decided to hire the new Canon R5 for the weekend as my new photography camera, to see if we got on together.

 I’m not one for change for change’s sake but I could certainly appreciate all the advantages the new system had to offer.
 Slowly and almost begrudgingly, I was won over.

 Here’s why (without the technical jargon) and what it could mean for you as my client.

 The images are much bigger!
 The camera captures a crazy amount of detail and the resulting images will naturally display and print to a much larger size.

 The colour is better – new technology has improved the colour rendition.

 The stabilisation is so much better – there is a device in both the photography camera and the lenses that work together to prevent camera shake, meaning I can shoot off the tripod in lower lighting conditions and still get sharp images.